About Shelley Holland

 Other Information

-Shelley has a particular interest in working with people who have experienced a bereavement, those trying to manage problems that are attachment-based in origin, people managing family relationships (past or present) especially Daughter/Mother relationships (working with daughters), and people who are exploring their purpose or direction in life.
+Shelley has a particular interest in working with people who have experienced a bereavement, those trying to manage problems that are either childhood or attachment-based in origin, people managing family relationships (past or present) especially Daughter/Mother relationships (working with daughters), and people who are exploring their purpose or direction in life.

 She is open to working with people who would like to use basic art materials, journal writing, or creative writing exercises to further their self-knowledge.